About

 J anie Chang writes historical fiction, often with a personal connection, drawing from a family history with 36 generations of recorded genealogy.
 She grew up listening to stories about life in a small Chinese town in the years before the Second World War and tales of ancestors who encountered dragons, ghosts, and immortals.

-Her first novel, THREE SOULS, was a finalist for the 2014 BC Book Prizes Ethel Wilson Fiction Prize; her second novel, DRAGON SPRINGS ROAD, was a Globe and Mail national bestseller.
+Her first novel, THREE SOULS, was a finalist for the 2014 BC Book Prizes Fiction Prize; her second novel, DRAGON SPRINGS ROAD, was a Globe and Mail national bestseller.
 Both were nominated for the International Dublin Literary Award.
-Her third book, THE LIBRARY OF LEGENDS, released in May 2020, was nominated for the Evergreen Award and is a Globe and Mail national bestseller.
-THE PORCELAIN MOON is available February 21, 2023 and THE PHOENIX CROWN, a novel Janie is co-authoring with Kate Quinn, will be released in February 2024.
+Her third book, THE LIBRARY OF LEGENDS, released in May 2020, was a Book of the Month Club pick, nominated for the Evergreen Award, and a Globe and Mail national bestseller.
+THE PORCELAIN MOON was released in February 21, 2023 and THE PHOENIX CROWN, a novel co-authored with Kate Quinn, was released in February 2024, a Globe and Mail instant bestseller and a USA Today bestseller.

 She is a graduate of The Writer’s Studio at Simon Fraser University.
 She was the founder and main organizer of Authors for Indies, a 100% volunteer-staffed event that promoted a national day of support by Canadian authors for Canada's independent bookstores; the event ran from 2015 - 2017 and transitioned to Canadian Independent Bookstore Day which is organized by the Canadian Independent Booksellers Association.

 Born in Taiwan, Janie has lived in the Philippines, Iran, Thailand, and New Zealand.
-She now lives with her husband on the beautiful Sunshine Coast of British Columbia, Canada.
+She now lives on the beautiful Sunshine Coast of British Columbia, Canada with her husband and Minnie, a rescue cat who thinks the staff could do better.

 The Less Official Version